DataQualityCommittee/dqc_us_rules/README.md

 *  [Managing Rulesets](usage_rulesets.md)

 ### Results
 The DQC Arelle plugin produces validation messages using standard Arelle output.
 In the GUI, results will appear in the bottom window as the filing is processed and can be exported to text for review.
 From a command prompt, the option `--logFile` specifies the output location of the file.
 The format of the output is specified by the extension of the file.
-For example `--logFile DQC-output.`**`xml`**` will create an xml formatted file whereas `--logFile DQC-output.json will create a json formatted file. **Output to a file is appended** to an existing file - the existing file is not overwritten.
+For example ```--logFile DQC-output.```**xml** will create an xml formatted file whereas ```--logFile DQC-output.```**json** will create a json formatted file. **Output to a file is appended** to an existing file - the existing file is not overwritten.
 An example of an XML output is shown below:

 ```
 <entry code="DQC.US.0001.75" level="error">